|Table of Contents | Slides and Extra Reading | Projects | Software Download|

 A decision procedure is an algorithm that, given a decision problem, terminates with a correct yes/no answer.
 Here, the authors focus on theories that are expressive enough to model real problems, but are still decidable.
 Specifically, the book concentrates on decision procedures for first-order theories that are commonly used in automated verification and reasoning, theorem-proving, compiler optimization and operations research.
 The techniques described in the book draw from fields such as graph theory and logic, and are routinely used in industry.

-The authors introduce the basic terminology of satisfiability modulo theories and then, in separate chapters, study decision procedures for each of the following theories:
+The authors introduce the basic terminology of SAT, Satisfiability Modulo Theories (SMT) and the DPLL(T) framework.
+Then, in separate chapters, they study decision procedures for the following theories:

-Clark Barrett has recently written a review of the book in JAR.
+Clark Barrett has written a review of the first edition of the book in JAR.